 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Serbia who work in Environmental earn 6% more than their female counterparts on average.
+In the field of Environmental in Serbia, the average difference between the salary of male and female employees is 6%.

-Environmental professionals in Serbia are likely to observe a salary increase of approximately 7% every 19 months.
+Professionals working in Environmental in Serbia are likely to observe a salary increase of approximately 7% every 19 months.
 The national average annual increment for all professions combined is 7% granted to employees every 20 months.

 54% of surveyed staff in Environmental reported that they haven't received any bonuses or incentives in the previous year while 46% said that they received at least one form of monetary bonus.

 Those who got bonuses reported rates ranging from 3% to 5% of their annual salary.

 The most standard form of bonus, where the employee is awarded based on their exceptional performance.Company Performance Bonuses

 Occasionally, some companies like to celebrate excess earnings and profits with their staff collectively in the form of bonuses that are granted to everyone.
 The amount of the bonus will probably be different from person to person depending on their role within the organization.Goal-Based Bonuses